Privacy statement

 The data subject has the right to request that the personal data concerning them be erased.
 This right is only applicable when the personal data is no longer needed for the purposes for which it was collected, there are no other legal grounds for its processing and it does not need to be stored to meet the requirements of the law.
 In other words, data cannot be erased while there is a valid legal basis for its storage.

-The data subject has the right to file a complaint with the Data Protection Ombudsman(www.tietosuoja.fi) if the data controller fails to meet their obligations or otherwise fails to comply with the applicable data protection laws.
+The data subject has the right to file a complaint with the Data Protection Ombudsman(www.tietosuoja.fi) if the data subject believes that the data controller fails to meet their obligations or otherwise fails to comply with the applicable data protection laws.

-If you have any questions about personal data processing and data subjects’ rights, please contact us via email.
+If you have any questions about personal data processing and data subjects’ rights, please contact us by email.
+We verify your identify before you submit your information.